MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deploy-troubleshoot.md

 ### Check security rules on data source resources

-If the metrics indicate that no events were processed from the data source (*Events processed* metric for Event/IoT Hubs), make sure that the data source resources (Event Hub or Storage) allow access from cluster's subnet in the firewall rules or service endpoints.
+If the metrics indicate that no events were processed from the data source (*Events processed* metric for Event/IoT Hubs), make sure that the data source resources (Event Hubs or Storage) allow access from cluster's subnet in the firewall rules or service endpoints.

 ### Check security rules configured on cluster's subnet